-- 2.5 The above guidance requires that schools publish information about their careers programme on their website.
-This policy includes this information and shows how our school complies with this requirement. - 2.6 This policy complies with our funding agreement and articles of association. - 2.7 We also act in line with our statutory duty under the 'Baker Clause', to be impartial and not show bias towards any route, be that academic or technical. - 2.8 This policy should be read in conjunction with our provider access policy statement, which sets out how our school meets this duty, and can be found:
+- 2.6 This policy complies with our funding agreement and articles of association. - 2.7 We also act in line with our statutory duty under the 'Baker Clause', to be impartial and not show bias towards any route, be that academic or technical. - 2.8 This policy should be read in conjunction with our provider access policy statement, which sets out how our school meets this duty, and can be found on the school's website.